January GoList: Best Things To Do with LA and OC Kids This Month

 Phew.
 Is it over?
-So much planning goes into December that it's a little hard to believe when it turns up in our rear view mirror; but the calendar page has flipped, and it's all eyes on 2017.
-Luckily we don't have to wait too long until the next holiday weekend (complete with a few parades), and of course January is the perfect time to enjoy a day of skiing or sledding.
-We've got 10 don't-miss events to recommend in January; so recycle that tree and fasten your seatbelts for another year of fabulous ways to enjoy being a family in LA!
+So much planning goes into December that it's a little hard to believe when it turns up in our rear view mirror; but the calendar page flips, and it's all eyes on 2020!
+Luckily we don't have to wait too long until the next holiday weekend (complete with its own parade), and of course January is the perfect time to enjoy a day of skiing or sledding.
+We've got 11 don't-miss events to recommend in January; so recycle that tree and fasten your seatbelts for another year of fabulous ways to enjoy being a family in LA!

-In addition to the events below, several of the Southland's special holiday happenings continue for one last hurrah this week, including the zoo's Reindeer Romp and LA Zoo Lights, the Discovery Cube's Winter Wonder Fest, Descanso Gardens' Enchanted Forest of Light, The Queen Mary's CHILL, and Pasadena Playhouse's A Cinderella Christmas, which is offering free tickets for kids all week with a discount code.
+In addition to the events below, several of the Southland's special holiday happenings continue for one last hurrah January's first week, including the zoo's LA Zoo Lights, the Discovery Cube's Science of Gingerbread, Descanso Gardens' Enchanted Forest of Light, the Arboretum's Moonlight Forest, and Orange County's Winter Fest.

 Click through to the full listings, and you can automatically add them to your personal calendar.

-The Japanese American National Museum celebrates the Year of the Monkey with a petting zoo, candy sheep making demonstrations, and monkey-centric crafts at the day-long free festival.
+The Japanese American National Museum celebrates the Year of the Rat with performances, candy making demonstrations, and rat-inspired crafts at the day-long free festival.

 The Festival of the Three Wise Men (aka Epiphany) is an event with much history and pageantry in LA's Latino community.
-Free celebrations with processions take place in MacArthur Park and on Olvera Street.
+A free celebration with processions takes place on Olvera Street.

 One of the nation's largest events celebrating the life of Dr. Martin Luther King, Jr. takes place right down MLK Boulevard in downtown LA.

-Snow sledding in Orange County happens just once a year, and it requires pre-registraion.
-Residents can start buying their wristbands on January 11, non-residents on January 13.
+Snow sledding in Orange County happens just once a year.
+It's a big deal, and it requires pre-registraion.

 The Cabrillo Marine Aquarium celebrates the migration of the Pacific gray whale and the beginning of whale-watching season with a variety of family activities, including the sculpting of a life-sized humpback whale out of sand.